Southampton: Notable people

 Craig David was brought up on the Holyrood estate in the city centre.

 People hailing from Southampton are called Sotonians.

 The city has produced a large number of musicians throughout its history, ranging from hymn writer Isaac Watts, who was born in Southampton in 1674 and whose composition O God, Our Help in Ages Past is played by the bells of Southampton Civic Centre, to more recent musical acts such as singer Jona Lewie, who was born in Southampton, singer Craig David, who grew up on the Holyrood estate, Coldplay drummer Will Champion, and solo popstar Foxes.

-Television personalities from Southampton include comedian Benny Hill and naturalist Chris Packham; in recent years the city has also produced a number of competitive reality television winners such as Matt Cardle (The X Factor, 2010) and Shelina Permalloo (MasterChef, 2012), who operates a Mauritian restaurant named Lakaz Maman in Bedford Place.
+Television personalities from Southampton include comedian Benny Hill and naturalist Chris Packham; in recent years the city has also produced a number of competitive reality television winners such as Matt Cardle (The X Factor, 2010).
 Radio personality Scott Mills was also born in Southampton.
+Actor Garry Chalk was also born in Southampton.

 Novelist Jane Austen lived in Southampton for a number of years, and the city has also been home to a number of artists, including Edward John Gregory, Hubert von Herkomer, and John Everett Millais.
 The feminist and suffragist Emily Davies was born there in 1830.
 Sir Leon Simon, President of the Hebrew University of Jerusalem, was born in Southampton.

 Sports people born in Southampton include rugby union player Mike Brown, Australian tennis player Wally Masur, England Football Player Wayne Bridge, and Republic of Ireland national football team player Lucy Quinn.

 Being a port city, Southampton has been home to a number of seafarers, including Charles Fryatt, who rammed a German U-boat with his merchant ship during World War I; John Jellicoe, who served as Admiral of the Fleet during the same war and later became Governor-General of New Zealand; and the last survivor of the RMS Titanic, Millvina Dean.

 Richard Aslatt Pearce, the first deaf-mute Anglican clergyman, was born in Portswood, Southampton.

 Former Governor of Buenos Aires, and ruler of Argentina, Juan Manuel de Rosas went into exile in Swaythling in 1852.
 He was buried in Southampton Old Cemetery before his body was repatriated to La Recoleta Cemetery in Buenos Aires in 1989 by the then president Carlos Menem.

+Inventor Thomas Dowding (1816– 1883) lived in Southampton for several years and helped stop a large fire.

 Ally Law, youtuber and parkour practitioner, was born in Southampton.

 Canadian pacifist Robert Edis Fairbairn (1879–1953) was born in Southampton.

 Rishi Sunak, former UK prime minister and former Chancellor of the Exchequer, was born in Southampton in 1980.

 Film director Ken Russell was born in Southampton in 1927, and Laura Carmichael, actress known for Downton Abbey, was born and grew up in Southampton.

-Actress/presenter Katy Stephens was born in Southampton in 1970.